School Community Council

 Jen Sanders – 801-282-1579

 Critical needs include reading and mathematics achievement.
-The reading goal is to improve reading by providing Intervention assistants who go into every grade level and support struggling readers using the research-based My Sidewalks and Success Maker programs, as well as teacher-directed, researched based intervention strategies.
+The reading goal is to improve reading by providing Intervention assistants who go into every grade level and support struggling readers using the research-based strategies, including Dibels Progress Monitoring and Success Maker programs, as well as teacher-directed, researched based intervention strategies.

 The math goal is to improve mathematics achievement by providing math assistants who support grade-level intervention programs to re-teach and enrich math instruction for students at all levels of achievement.